EVI TypeScript Quickstart

 Connect

-With the Hume client instantiated with our credentials, we can now establish an authenticated WebSocket connection with EVI and define our WebSocket event handlers.
-For now we will include placeholder event handlers to be updated in later steps.
+With the Hume client instantiated with your credentials, you can now establish an authenticated WebSocket connection with EVI and assign WebSocket event handlers.
+For now you can include placeholder event handlers to update in later steps.

 Audio input

 to access the microphone.
-Next, we’ll use the Media Stream API to capture the audio, and the MediaRecorder API to record the captured audio.
+Next, use the Media Stream API to access the audio stream, and the MediaRecorder API

 method.